NickElefth/python-transformation-libraries/README.md

 # Python graphic transformation libraries

-This repo contains short simple code snippets which shows some basic use of the following python libraries
+This repo contains short simple coding examples which show some basic use of the following python libraries
 * OpenCV
 * Pillow